Yingping-LI/Light-U-net/README.md

 - **Light U-net:** “Conv set 1” corresponds to regular 3 x 3 convolution while “Conv set 2” corresponds to depthwise separable convolution (C = 1).

-- **Lighter U-net @C:** Both “Conv set 1” and “Conv set 2” correspond to intermediate modules with parameter C, where C \in {1; 2; 4; 8; 16; 32; 64; 128} and C = 1 represents depthwise separable convolutions.
+- **Lighter U-net @C:** Both “Conv set 1” and “Conv set 2” correspond to group convolution with group size C, where C \in {1; 2; 4; 8; 16; 32; 64; 128} and C = 1 represents depthwise separable convolutions.
 For the first layer with 3 channels, set C to 3 (except when C = 1).
-For other layers, choose the minimum value of C and the input channel number to implement the intermediate modules.
+For other layers, choose the minimum value of C and the input channel number as the final group size.

 Note that both “Conv set 1” and “Conv set 2” are applied with Batch Normalization and ReLU activation function.